'If Adani is serious...': Hindenburg dares Adani Group to file legal suit in US

 In a statement to stocks exchanges, Adani Group head of legal, Jatin Jalundhwala, called the Hindenburg report "maliciously mischievous, (and) unresearched".

-Earlier, Hindenburg said it holds short positions in Adani Group companies through US-traded bonds and non-Indian-traded derivatives, along with other non-Indian-traded reference securities.
+Earlier, Hindenburg, founded by Nathan Anderson in 2017, said it holds short positions in Adani Group companies through US-traded bonds and non-Indian-traded derivatives, along with other non-Indian-traded reference securities.

 It said it stands to realise significant gains in the event that the price of any security it covered declines.
 "Following publication of any report or letter, we intend to continue transacting in the securities covered herein, and we may be long, short, or neutral at any time hereafter regardless of our initial conclusions, or opinions," it said.